Is Blogging Dead? Nope (unless you don’t want to show up in AI)

 If you have a blog, then you know what’s going on.

-AI is everywhere, ranking feels like the stock market with its volatility and Google started dating Reddit.
+AI is everywhere, ranking feels like a volatile stock market and Google has a mad crush on Reddit.

-Plus, people are using Google way less and TikTok way more for searching the internet.
+Plus, people are using Google less and ChatGPT or social media more.

 I’ve been trying to stay patient and optimistic throughout this season.
 Because the truth is, content will always be needed.
 I don’t see a world where a unique written voice is simply pointless.

-Fluff, on the other hand, that job can be taken.
+Fluff, on the other hand, that stuff can be taken.

 So what’s the state of the blog?
 We’re going through some growing pains.